A Little Child Shall Lead Them

 "Jesus said, 'Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.'"1

 "A few minutes later, I felt someone tugging on my skirt and turned to see this same little girl smiling as she handed me a walnut!
 My first thought was, 'I can't accept this walnut from her as it may be all she had received for Christmas.'
-However, I thought of the true meaning of Christmas giving so accepted her valuable gift.
-I got back to the beach where my family member were and was so deeply touched by this poor little girl's precious gift, I cried.
+However, I thought of the true meaning of Christmas which is giving, so I accepted her valuable gift.
+I got back to the beach where my family members were and was so deeply touched by this poor little girl's precious gift, I cried.
 I still have the walnut and every year tell the story now to my grandchildren—and we still cry.

 "I treasure this gift from a poor little girl who gave me all she had out of the abundance of her loving heart."

 At this Christmas season we are again reminded that Jesus gave his very all that we might be forgiven of all our sins and given the gift of eternal life—the greatest Christmas gift anyone could ever receive.